racket/rhombus/rhombus/0000-rhombus.md

 10 mod 3  // prints 1
 ```

-_It allowing identifiers as “operators” a good idea?
-See the current
+_It allowing identifiers as “operators” a good idea' See the current
 [rationale](#rationale-and-alternatives)._

 The `operator` form must be followed by parentheses and then a block.